taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"Sorry..."**

 Eireena: **"It's alright.
 Yesterday was a tragedy, and we owe you some explanations.
 It's true that we've seen the creatures you call werewolves, but never clearly, never in large groups, and certainly never within a Haven.
-What happened to Green Haven Howes is both terrible and new."**
+What happened to Haven Howes is both terrible and new."**

 Asoka: **"But then...how come we have so many stories about werewolves?"**